kow-k/pyPLB/README.md

 - -s [str] sets the field separator (defaults to ",") to the one you choose.
 - -g [str] sets the gap_mark (defaults to "\_") to the one you choose.
 - -z [float] sets the lower limit of z-score to prune the unwanted nodes.
 This is truly useful when a Pattern Lattice grows a big and complex.
-- -G [flag] runs the ungeneralized version instead of the generalized version (default)
-- -D [boolean] flag to draw diagrams.
 - -L [str] selects graph layout.
 Default is 'Multi_partite', a (clumsy) NetworkX-based simulation of RubyPLB output, but other layouts like Graphviz, Spring, Kamada-Kawai, which are available layout options in NetworkX, are available.
+- -D [flag] flag to draw diagrams without specifying layout.
-- -J [boolean] set multibyte font to display.
+- -J [flag] set multibyte font to display.
 Setting up for a font path may be also needed.
-- -A [boolean] sets on automatic figure sizing to produce a better diagram.
+- -A [flag] sets on automatic figure sizing to produce a better diagram.
 Useful at running on terminal rather than in Jupyter Notebook.
+- -G [flag] runs the ungeneralized version instead of the generalized version (default)

 ## gPLB-runner (Jupyter Notebook)